LordTony/MMBN3-Perfect/README.md

     - Don't really like this idea even though it's baby easy to implement.

 - The code to get the 5th star and unlock the giga chip navis isn't hinted at anywhere in the game.
 I either need to add that into a fortune cookie or just remove the need  for that code altogether.
 What were they thinking with this?
 The only way to get those Giga chips was to look them up online?
 People playing the game legit in the schoolyards were probably getting curb-stomped by normies because all the good stuff was impossible to get without cheating.

+- Mr. Famous' apprentice

+  - Should I care about this?
+Maybe it won't be that much trouble to add

 - More...?
 Who knows?
 I will probably find more stuff